 Snowman cupcakes

 Make the snowman cupcakes

-Carefully press each snowman on to the top of a cupcake.
+Carefully press each snowman on to the top of a cupcake, slightly to one side, then add the matchmaker arms and Smarties for buttons.

+Snowman cupcakes